jesse-wei/jesse-wei.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: I was a head UTA for COMP 311 and a UTA for COMP 210 and COMP 110.
-For my work, I received the Diane Pozefsky Learning Assistant Award.
+For all classes, I held office hours and review sessions.
+I also created and graded assessments and assignments.
+I was honored to receive the Diane Pozefsky Learning Assistant Award.
 nav: true
 nav_order: 5
+# toc:
+#   sidebar: true
 ---

 <h3 style="color: #4b9cd3;" id="UNC"><a href="https://unc.edu">UNC</a></h3>